pikvm/pikvm/pages/flashing_os.md

 # Flashing the OS image
 Download the appropriate memory card image from https://pikvm.org/download.html.
 Select it based on the board, platform, and the video capture device you are using.
 For example: choose **v2-hdmi-rpi4.img.bz2** for Raspberry Pi 4 with HDMI-to-CSI capture bridge.

-Note: right now, pre-compiled images are only available for the Raspberry Pi 4.
+Note: right now, pre-compiled images are only available for the Raspberry Pi 4 and ZeroW.
 In all other cases, you will need to build the operating system yourself.
 But don't worry, it's [very simple](building_os.md).

 ## Using Linux CLI